rohitshe/TestXenkoRepository/manual/audio/audiosystem.md

-To control the playback of sound effects associated to entities, query the `AudioEmitterComponent (ref:{SiliconStudio.Xenko.Engine.AudioEmitterComponent})` for a controller and use it like a standard playable sound.
+To control the playback of sound effects associated to entities, query the @'SiliconStudio.Xenko.Engine.AudioEmitterComponent' for a controller and use it like a standard playable sound.

 **Code:** Control sound emitter playback with sound controllers